 By the 1990s, under parish priest, Father Adrian Anthony, all 30 parish organisations and 19 neighbourhood groups were brought under the supervision of the Parish Pastoral Council.
 Then in 1995, a major upgrading exercise was undertaken for the parish that saw the addition of a new block to the parish building, as well as several other practical and aesthetic features.
 These included having a multi-storey car park and putting in disabled and elder-friendly lifts and washrooms.

 One special celebration of the parish is its pre-Feast Day Nine-day Observation, which has been observed since 2001, where the Archbishop would grace the celebrations on the final day.

-Today, under Father Michael Sitaram, the Church of St Vincent de Paul strives to have its parishioners be committed to the call of the Gospel, which is a call to walk in the footsteps of Jesus Christ, who played down the glamour and splendor of the material world, befriended the weak, the lowly and the down-trodden and preached and practiced humility and service to fellowmen.
+Under Father Michael Sitaram, the Church of St Vincent de Paul strived to have its parishioners be committed to the call of the Gospel, which is a call to walk in the footsteps of Jesus Christ, who played down the glamour and splendor of the material world, befriended the weak, the lowly and the down-trodden and preached and practiced humility and service to fellowmen.